 Need a frugal Christmas gift?
-I have a great little craft for you today!
+I have a great little craft for you today or you can also browse the budget gift basket range at Hamper Creations Christmas hamper baskets.

 But wait!!!!
 Come back!!
 If you don’t bleed sparkles and glitter or needlepoint in your sleep, have no fear!
 Anyone can do this!